KNOXVILLE, Tenn. (WATE) – Opioid abuse in our state and across the country affects so many, but some of the youngest victims are just newborn babies.

 “One of our goals is to try to keep babies from being diagnosed NAS, and so the moms can come to us when they’re pregnant, or the moms can come to us after they’ve already delivered,” Fetzer said.

-Susannah’s House opened up their doors to the community Friday to learn more about what they do in their fight against opioid dependency.
+Susannah’s House opened up its doors to the community Friday to learn more about what they do in their fight against opioid dependency.

 “We put our heads together and started this facility for mothers and for their children, because we knew we couldn’t help the children without helping the mothers as well,” Fetzer said.

-Susannah’s House says they care for about twenty children at any given time that range in age from infants to five years old.
+Susannah’s House says they care for about 20 children at any given time that range in age from infants to five years old.
 For more information, you can visit http://www.susannahshouse.org/.